jlengrand/project_euler/README.markdown

 ## In progress:

-40 - Finding the nth digit of the fractional part of the irrational number. <br />
 43 - Find the sum of all pandigital numbers with an unusual sub-string divisibility property. <br />
 47 - Find the first four consecutive integers to have four distinct primes factors. <br />
 97 - Find the last ten digits of the non-Mersenne prime: 28433 � 2^7830457 + 1. <br />